darryncampbell/DataWedge-Workflow-Sample/README.md

     }
     else
     {
-      //  Freeform Image capture.
+      //  Free-Form Image capture.
 Parse this as shown previously }
   }
   else